 We spend years grooming our kids for college.
-We make sure they do their homework; we pay for test prep courses; we help them complete college applications.
+We make sure they do their homework, pay for test preparation courses, and help them complete college applications.
 We wait with them to see if they will get into the college of their choice.

 Chances are, though, as parents, we don't spend nearly as much time trying to help them figure out how to pay for college.
 Sure, scholarships are great, but they are increasingly more and more competitive.
 Getting one is difficult, and even if the child does secure one, it isn't likely to pay for college entirely.

 If you don't want your child saddled with student loan debt, discussing how much you as the parent can afford to pay for the child's college education is essential.

 Sitting down and discussing which colleges are most affordable is also essential.